-This second module of the eight-part series explores the idea that all teachers, regardless of grade or discipline, work with language in the classroom every day.
+This second module of this 10-part Multilingual Learner series explores the idea that all teachers, regardless of grade or discipline, work with language in the classroom every day.
 Inside, you will learn about how your multilingual learners (MLs) acquire classroom English and achieve academic literacy.
 You will read about classroom activities and learning strategies you can enact to support your MLs’ (and all students’) language and literacy development.

 Completion time 2.5-3 hours

 - 1. Moving through the Stages of Language Acquisition

 - 4. Providing Information in a Comprehensible Way

 - 6. Summing It Up

 Welcome to the Multilingual Learner series!
 We present 10 modules in this series, all of which are geared towards educators and other interested stakeholders who want to further their knowledge and skills in pursuit of an equitable society where learners’ cultural, linguistic, and ethnic identities are honored and validated.